ElDersimo/Job-Demo/README.md

 > `yarn`

 ### NEAR
 - If you want to use Job-Demo you must have NEAR account.
 If you doesn't have the account you can create.
-Please check the link for how to crate a NEAR account
+Please check the link for how to create a NEAR account

 [Create Near Account](https://docs.near.org/docs/develop/basics/create-account)